Kate Newmann

 Kate Newmann (born 1965) is an Irish poet and founder of the small poetry press Summer Palace Press.

 Life and work

 Kate Newmann was born in 1965 in Dromore, County Down.
-She is the daughter of Joan Newmann.
+She is the daughter of the poet Joan Newmann.
 Educated in Cambridge, an English graduate with an MA from King's College, Cambridge she went on to be a junior fellow at the Institute for Irish Studies, Queen's University Belfast.
-She was editor there and compiled The Dictionary of Ulster Biography.
+She was the editor and compiler of The Dictionary of Ulster Biography, published in 1993.

 She is co-founder, with her mother of the Summer Palace Press, begun in 1999, and lives in Kilcar near Killybegs, Donegal.